San Bruno Mountain

+From atop the four mile long ridge, summit trails afford expansive views of the San Francisco Bay Area.
+Much of the mountain is in the 2326 acre San Bruno Mountain State Park or the adjoining 83 acre State Ecological Reserve.
+Radio Peak (elevation 1,319 ft), the highest point, hosts radio/TV broadcast towers serving the hilly Bay Area.

+San Bruno Mountain is not part of the nearby Santa Cruz Mountains, though their northern-most peak, Montara Mountain, is only eight miles from Radio Peak.
+The Santa Cruz range is on the Pacific tectonic plate, however, while San Bruno Mountain is on the North American Plate.

-The distinct geology and weather of San Bruno Mountain set it apart from other California coastal areas.
-The mountain provides habitat for several species of rare and endangered plants (see below) and butterflies; the Callippe silverspot, Mission blue, and San Bruno elfin butterfly all inhabit this mountain and few other locations.
-The mountain is also a cradle for economically-useful plants; the low-growing Arctostaphylos uva-ursi "San Bruno Mountain Manzanita" has become an evergreen groundcover widely used in drought-resistant landscaping.
+Distinct geology and weather set San Bruno Mountain apart from other California coastal areas.
+The mountain soil provides habitat for rare and endangered plants (see below) and butterflies; the Callippe silverspot, Mission blue, and San Bruno elfin butterfly all inhabit mountain slopes.
+The mountain is also a cradle for economically useful plants; the low-growing evergreen "San Bruno Mountain Manzanita" (Arctostaphylos uva-ursi) has become widely used in drought-resistant landscaping.

 Location

-The southern border of San Francisco runs along the base of the northern hillside, while Daly City's original "top-of-the-hill" community at the westernmost point of the mountain was founded on John Daly's dairy farm by SF residents fleeing the 1906 quake.
-The postwar residential neighborhoods of Southern Hills and Bayshore encircle the north side of the mountain.
-The construction of these homes inspired Malvina Reynolds to write the song Little Boxes, which became a 1964 Billboard Hot 100 hit for singer Pete Seeger.
+The southern border of San Francisco runs up the north reaches of the mountain; post-WW2 residential tracts of Southern Hills and Bayshore encircle the mountain-side.
+Construction there inspired Malvina Reynolds song Little Boxes (a 1964 Billboard Hot 100 hit for singer Pete Seeger).
 The Bayshore neighborhood features the 1941 Cow Palace indoor arena, and faces a large bay-landfill.
-Reputedly, an exploratory gold mine exists on the mountain, above the Southern Hills.

-Brisbane is on an eastern prominence, while the residential portion of the community of South San Francisco borders the southeast.
-Almost two miles of the southern flank of the mountain is abutted by the many large urban cemeteries of Colma, many which were developed after the City and County of San Francisco evicted all burial grounds from the county in 1912.
+At the western end of the mountain, Daly City's "top-of-the-hill" community was founded on John Daly's dairy farm by San Francisco residents fleeing the 1906 quake.
+Brisbane is on an eastern prominence, while the residential portion of the community of South San Francisco spills into the southeastern valleys.
+The large cemeteries in Colma abut nearly two miles of the mountain's south flank; most were developed after the City and County of San Francisco evicted all burial grounds from the county in 1912.

-The 144-acre Guadalupe quarry on the south side of Guadalupe Canyon is presently owned and operated by American Rock and Asphalt, Inc., while the Crocker Industrial Park occupies much of the canyon floor.
+The Guadalupe Canyon Industrial Park abuts the north side of the south ridge; it is home to warehousing, storage, and transportation facilities, to Brisbane's city-hall, as well as a bakery and indoor sports facilities.
+It also contains a large gravel/crushed-rock quarry which opened in 1895, and which has provided material for SFO runways and US 101.
 Radio towers occupy the highest (1,319 ft) peak, and may be accessed from the San Bruno County Park center, in the "saddle" between the north and south ridges.

 A series of historic maps and photos of the area may be viewed at the website of the City of Brisbane.